adamteddychang/Leaderboard/Readme.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# To DO List
+# Leaderboard

-> In this project, I will create a to do list application with javascript and webpack.
+> In this project, I will create a Leaderboard application with javascript and webpack.